ar-io/ar-io-sdk/README.md

 ### Bundling

-For ANS-104 bundling compatible with ar.io gateways, we recommend using [turbo-sdk](https://github.com/ardriveapp/turbo-sdk).
+For [ANS-104] bundling compatible with ar.io gateways, we recommend using [turbo-sdk](https://github.com/ardriveapp/turbo-sdk).
 Turbo SDK provides efficient and reliable methods for creating and uploading data bundles to the Arweave network, which are fully compatible with ar.io gateways.
+Turbo supports fiat and crypto bundling and uploading with a focus on ease of use and reliability.

 ### Gateways